-Martial Arts Movie Stars Bruce Lee And Jim Kelly Wore Onitsuka Tiger Sneakers
+Martial Arts Movie Stars Bruce Lee & Jim Kelly Wore Onitsuka Tiger Sneakers

 But did Lee actually wear these iconic shoes on screen in ‘Game of Death?’

-This blogger was extremely close to buying a yellow pair of Mexico 66’s.
+This pop culture archeologist (me) was extremely close to buying a yellow pair of Mexico 66’s.
 The temptation to buy arose from my having it incorrectly in my head that these sneakers, made by the Onitsuka Tiger company of Japan since the mid-1960s, were the shoes that Bruce Lee had on his nimble feet in the film Game of Death.

 The sneakers that Lee actually did wear added a stylish grounding element to an iconic ensemble comprised of a yellow and black striped jumpsuit and color coordinated nunchaku.